 Bubbles are created by generator-powered ultrasonic transducers bonded to the bottom (and sides in some models) of the industrial ultrasonic cleaner tank.

 As they vibrate at frequencies measured in kilohertz (kHz or thousands of cycles per second) they cause the bottom of the tank to perform as a membrane, thus creating the bubbles.

 - Lower frequencies such as 25 kHz produce larger cavitation bubbles.
 When these bubbles implode they release a larger amount of cleaning energy.
 For extremely dirty parts such as removing lapping abrasives or polishing paste, a lower frequency will be more effective.

 - Higher frequencies produce smaller cavitation bubbles.
-These cover fine featured complex surfaces more thoroughly, penetrate blind holes and crevices and are more gentle than low frequencies.
+These cover fine featured complex surfaces more thoroughly, penetrate small holes and crevices and are more gentle than low frequencies.

-Most ultrasonic parts washers operate between 35 and 45 kHz, a range well suited to the vast majority of industrial ultrasonic cleaning tasks.
-An example is the 37 kHz Elmasonic E+ series of ultrasonic washers; another is the S line offering additional features.
+Most ultrasonic washers operate between 35 and 45 kHz, a range well suited to the vast majority of industrial ultrasonic cleaning tasks.
+An example of the 37 kHz ultrasonic washers is the Elmasonic E+ series; another is the Elmasonic Select line offering additional features.

-When cleaning a variety of materials consider a dual-frequency ultrasonic cleaner.
-An example is the Elmasonic X-tra ST unit that can be set at 25 kHz for basic cleaning or 45 kHz for fine cleaning.
+When cleaning a variety of materials consider a benchtop dual-frequency ultrasonic cleaner.
+An example is the Elmasonic P series operating at 37 and 80 kHz.
+Larger capacity ultrasonic cleaning is accomplished in the Elmasonic X-tra ST series in 7 tank sizes from 8 to 67 gallons.
+These units can be set at 25 kHz for basic cleaning or 45 kHz for fine cleaning.